harmjanluth/photon/README.md

 # Photon
 Photon - The performance guide for web applications with the speed of light.

+This guide isn't intended to speed up a website, this guide is intended to give guidelines for websites without -nearly- any loading time.

 critical css
 non-blocking
 dns prefetch